InternetumM/AsyncNet/README.md

 ### Switching protocols

-It is sometimes needed to switch a protocol to different one on particular peer at some point in time.
+It is sometimes needed to switch a protocol to a different one on a particular peer at some point in time.
 You can do that via `IRemoteTcpPeer.SwitchProtocol`.

 ```csharp